suhailakram93/BookOnlineStore/README.md

-# This project is my personal project where i'm building an web application - .Net Core MVC pattern
+# This project Web Application using .Net Core MVC and MSSQL on premise, This is also published on cloud using Azure App Services - Azure SQL database.

-#Here i'm using MSSQL Database
+To access this webapplication you can go to https://bookonlineshopservice.azurewebsites.net/